DavidHoenisch/WireGuard_VPN_Server/README.md

 In deploying our VPN this ways, we can consistently spin up lots of servers if needed, and then configure those servers in much the same way, cutting down on setup time and offering us a repeatable method of starting up a VPN server.

 In some use cases, docker.io will also allow us to manage multiple containers on a seperate machine, from what is sometimes called a "Jump-Box."
 This allows us to push configuations to all our servers once from a single location, instead of having to go into each VPS and make configuration manually.
 As my cyber-security instructor has said: "a good security engineer is a lazy one.
 He make the computer to all the heavy lifting."
 And so with docker, we can create an efficient and repeatable work flow that will allow us to mamage multiple instances.
-With all these advantages we will be using this method.
+With all these advantages we will be using this deployment method.

 ## Creating a Repeatable, Scalable, Deployment Solution